How long do you want to live? Do you want to live a long life?

 How did this idea and thought change my personal life?

 Second, I've come to manage my body and mind more actively.
-If I'm going to do more than just live a long time and if I'm going to achieve my dreams and help others as I live to be 120, then health is fundamental.
+If I'm going to do more than just live a long time and if I'm going to achieve my dreams and help others as I live 120 years, then health is fundamental.
 So I exercise whenever I have the opportunity, and, thinking that I should maintain enough fitness to lift my own body, I do 10 push-ups in a handstand against a wall once a day.

 Third, my brain was stimulated so I'm working more passionately than ever before.
 I'm diligently searching within for ways to change my thought patterns and habits, constantly demanding of myself things I should correct, and I've started pouring out new, creative ideas.